 Why Photography is A True Artistic Discipline - Part 1

-Photography can be broadly classified into two main approaches:
+Photography can be broadly classified into two main domains:

-- Realistic photography includes many subjects such as: photojournalism, paparazzism, astrophysics and naturalistic photography.
-In this photographic approach, the photographer reports on a scene or situation without artifice.
+- Realistic photography: includes many subjects such as photojournalism, paparazzism, astrophysics and naturalistic photography.
+In this photographic domain, you report on a scene or situation without artifice.
 The reality is the most important factor to create the photographs.

 - Artistic photography is an imaginary representation of the real world.
-In this approach, the photographer uses reality to describe his emotions, his feelings, his worldview and his life.
+In this domain, you use reality to describe your emotions, your feelings, your worldview, and your life.

 Well then, what is an artistic photograph?
 How can one build it?
 How can it be defined?
 To answer these questions, we must journey back to the essential definitions.